Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Sheepshead From Shore

 When fishing for sheepshead, keep the rod tip low and keep tension in the line while you wait.
-This will help you feel the bite.
+This will help you feel the sheepshead bite.
 You will feel a slight change in the weight at the end of the line when the fish starts to move away with the bait.
-Set the hook, and using a sharp hook, lift up the rod to hook it on.
+Set the hook, and using sharp circle hooks, lift up the rod to hook it on.
 Moderate tidal flow is best when fishing sheepshead from the shore as it is more challenging to detect bites and control your rig in swift water.

 How To Catch Sheepshead From A Pier or Boat